 - Lots of deadlines.
 Business analysts have tight deadlines because they work on projects with quick turnaround times.
 Deadlines can be imposed by your manager, by market compliance rules, or by the demands of a concurrent project.
 Managing tight deadlines and stress can be a challenge.

 - High level of responsibility.
 A business analyst works at the core of business operations.
 You will have to suggest data-driven decisions for critical business issues in the company and be prepared to take responsibility for them.
 Additionally, you’ll have to work in collaboration with many different departments within a company.

 Should You Become a Data Analyst or Business Analyst?

 The job descriptions of data analysts and business analysts overlap in many ways, but they have their differences too.
 It’s important to understand the advantages and disadvantages before deciding on your next career move.
-It would help if you also considered your personal strengths and weaknesses and how they could apply to the role.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.